Join other outdoor enthusiasts in Canada protecting the places we love by buying an burning locally sourced firewood.

 Canada has 347 million ha of forest cover that represents nearly 9% of the world’s forests (Natural Resources Canada).
 Our forests and urban trees provide us with many ecosystem benefits such as capturing rain and storm water runoff, shade, habitat for wildlife and wood products.
-However, our forests and urban trees are under threat from invasive forest pests such as emerald ash borer and Asian long-horn beetle.
-Moving firewood from one location to another can inadvertently move forest pests to new areas resulting in destruction for forests and urban trees.
+However, our trees are under threat from invasive forest pests such as emerald ash borer, hemlock woolly adelgid, and Asian long-horned beetle.
+Moving firewood from one location to another Moving firewood transports tree-killing insects and diseases to new areas resulting in destruction for forests and urban trees.
 These pests will move slowly on their own but can move long distances very quickly through the transportation of firewood.
-By stopping the long distance spread of firewood by humans, we will be able to continue protect and manage our forests and urban trees.Back to top
+Follow these best practices to protect our forest and trees from invasive pests:

 Take the Pledge!